Schinzel/atexpose/README.md

 ## 1.0.5
 _2022-12-03_
 - Error message: removed the error class name from error message
+- Argument builder: Added `allowedCharsDescription` which is included in the error message when an argument does not match the reg ex pattern.
+It is intended to be used for a more descriptive error message for non developer users.
 - Fixed the readme section on Cookie Attributes

 ## 1.0.4